sebeichholz/twitter-picture-bot/README.md

 # features
 1. scan a given directory (and recursive all subdirectories) for image files and select one random image
 2. post this image to twitter
-3. create empty marker file for used image (ends with ".used.real", so this image will not be used again until you delete this empty file
+3. create empty marker file for used image (ends with ".used.real"), so this image will not be used again until you delete this marker file
 4. optional: simulation mode to check what the app would do

 # usage